Utkarshalways/Kalpavriksha-Weekly-Sync-Up/Readme.md

 # Kalpavriksha-weekly-sync-up

 Contains the assignments of weekly sync ups

-some changes made